hahndorf/Test-WebSite/README.md

 - Is the site running
 - Is the application pool running
 - Does a web.config file exists in the root
+- Does a request return a 200, if not what's the substatus code?

 ### Planned tests